 Everyone learning at the BHP FutureFit Academy will be commencing on a roster.
-There will be scheduled mid and end of year annual leave breaks.

 After completion of your training, you will transfer to one of our sites as a safety conscious, confident and competent team member, working either a fly-in-fly-out (FIFO) roster or living residentially near one of our mine sites.
 From here - where you go next is entirely up to you, the opportunities once your training is complete are endless.

 Operations Services (OS) is a division of BHP that provides Production and Maintenance services.
 We offer permanent roles within BHP, but with a focus on our people, how we connect and achieve high performance.
 These permanent BHP roles include flexible working arrangements and full leave entitlements, incorporating:

 - Parental Leave.